-Step 4: There is strong price-level determination if (36) holds.
-We show that the $P^$ -equilibrium is the only equilibrium if condition (36) holds.
-In this case, notice first that there is no equilibrium without active trading otherwise any agent such that $N_i < 0$ would be better off deviating and escaping bankruptcy by selling $-N_i/P^$ at $P^$ .
-In any equilibrium in which there is trade at another price than $P^$ , there has to be a private net buyer and a private net seller.
-Let $\underline{P}$ denote the lowest price at which there is a private net seller i and $\overline{P}$ denote the highest price at which there is a private net buyer j.
-Net buyer j cannot sell at any lower price than $\overline{P}$ from Lemma 3 but must sell somewhere to avoid bankruptcy, which she could always achieve from condition (36).
-Thus she must sell at $P^ > \overline{P}$ , which implies $\underline{P} \leq \overline{P} < P^$ .
-But then i, who is not net buyer at any post from condition (17) and $P^ > \underline{P}$ , would be strictly better off selling only at $P^$ the amount required to pay her taxes, a contradiction.
-Condition (36) warrants that she is never too diluted by the other orders to achieve this.
+Step 4: There is strong price-level determination if (44) holds.
+We show that the P^ -equilibrium is the only equilibrium if condition (44) holds.
+In this case, notice first that there is no equilibrium without active trading otherwise any agent such that $N_i < 0$ would be better off deviating and escaping bankruptcy by selling $-N_i/P^$ at P^ .
+In any equilibrium in which there is trade at another price than P^ , there has to be a private net buyer and a private net seller.
+Let \underline{P} denote the lowest price at which there is a private net seller i and \overline{P} denote the highest price at which there is a private net buyer j.
+Net buyer j cannot sell at any lower price than \overline{P} from Lemma 3 but must sell somewhere to avoid bankruptcy, which she could always achieve from condition (44).
+Thus she must sell at $P^ > \overline{P}$, which implies $\underline{P} \le \overline{P} < P^$.
+But then i, who is not net buyer at any post from condition (17) and $P^ > \underline{P}$, would be strictly better off selling only at P^ the amount required to pay her taxes, a contradiction.
+Condition (44) warrants that she is never too diluted by the other orders to achieve this.

-To grasp the intuition for the results behind Proposition 9, it is useful to start with the remark that there always exists an equilibrium with a single trading post at $P^$ , in which agent $i \in \mathcal{I}$ sells min $\{e; -N_i/P^\}$ .
-We deem this equilibrium the " $P^$ -equilibrium".
+To grasp the intuition for the results behind Proposition 9, it is useful to start with the remark that there always exists an equilibrium with a single trading post at P^ , in which agent $i \in \mathcal{I}$ sells min $\{e; -N_i/P^\}$.
+We deem this equilibrium the " P^ -equilibrium".

-If condition (35) holds, this equilibrium is without bankruptcy since i) each private agent has enough goods to sell to pay her net taxes $(-N_i > P^e)$ , and ii) and their aggregate demand for money -N is within the state's maximum supply $P^\delta_G$ .
-Proposition 9 shows that condition (35) is actually necessary for the existence of a bankruptcy-free equilibrium.
+If condition (43) holds, this equilibrium is without bankruptcy since i) each private agent has enough goods to sell to pay her net taxes $(-N_i > P^e)$, and ii) and their aggregate demand for money -N is within the state's maximum supply $P^\delta_G$.
+Proposition 9 shows that condition (43) is actually necessary for the existence of a bankruptcy-free equilibrium.

 Debt-deflation equilibria.
-Interestingly, in terms of price-level determination, whereas condition (35) warrants that all predictable prices are smaller than the official target $P^$ , it does not suffice to rule out lower unofficial prices.
-As showcased by the example constructed in the proof, if (35) holds but i) fiscal debts are sufficiently heterogeneous, and ii) the maximum supply of money $P^\delta_G$ is sufficiently close to the $P^$ -equilibrium demand N, then equilibria that we deem ones of "debt deflation" may arise.
+Interestingly, in terms of price-level determination, whereas condition (43) warrants that all predictable prices are smaller than the official target P^ , it does not suffice to rule out lower unofficial prices.
+As showcased by the example constructed in the proof, if (43) holds but i) fiscal debts are sufficiently heterogeneous, and ii) the maximum supply of money $P^\delta_G$ is sufficiently close to the P^ -equilibrium demand N, then equilibria that we deem ones of "debt deflation" may arise.
 In these equilibria, the agents with low fiscal debt coordinate on squeezing the official market, purchasing more money than they need so as to ration the larger debtors.
 The small debtors can then redeploy this cash in an unofficial market in which they snap up goods sold by the distressed large debtors at a low price.
+Section 8 relates the conditions under which such equilibria arise in our model-limited money supply and large dispersion in private debts-to the conditions that led to the "Long Depression" episode between 1873 and 1896.